How to Import WordPress Posts

 Schedule WordPress Posts Import

-You can schedule your WordPress posts import to run automatically.
-WP All Import allows you to do this with either of these options:
+You can schedule your WordPress posts import to run automatically using either of these options:

 - Manual cron jobs: included at no extra cost and can be set up in your web hosting.
-Learn more about it and how to set it up here: Scheduling Imports Using Cron Jobs.
+Learn more about this option here: Scheduling Imports Using Cron Jobs.

-- Automatic Scheduling Service: monthly and optional paid service that allows you to set up cron jobs directly from within WP All Import's interface.
-Learn more: Automatic Scheduling.
+- Automatic Scheduling Service: a monthly and optional paid service that allows you to set up cron jobs directly from within our plugin's interface.
+For more information, see Automatic Scheduling.

 - Go to All Export › New Export.